 Written British and American English: A short guide

-Stephen Bailey taught English for Academic Purposes at the University of Nottingham and Derby University.
+Stephen Bailey taught English for Academic Purposes at the University of Nottingham in the UK.
 Previously he taught in Barcelona, Tokyo, Johor Bahru and Prague.
 His other books include Academic Writing, A Handbook for International Students, Academic Writing for International Students of Business and Economics and The Essentials of Academic Writing for International Students, all published by Routledge.

 This volume provides an accessible and thorough introduction to academic writing, with content relevant to students across a wide range of disciplines.